Reetikafogat/html/README.md

-This is a file regqarding all the practice and mini projects I completed using HTML and CSS.
+This is a file regarding all the practice and mini projects I completed using HTML and CSS.